Kaldzkur/DiscordBaseBot/README.md

 DISCORD_TOKEN={YOUR_BOT_TOKEN}
 # Your discord ID, being a owner grants you all permissions of bot commands
 OWNER_ID={YOUR_DISCORD_ID}
-# Your main server ID, you can still connect to multiple server but the event log without "guild" attribute will be sent to your main server
+# Your main server ID, the bot can connect to multiple servers but the event logs without "guild" attribute will be sent to the main server
 SERVER_ID={YOUR_SERVER_ID}
 ```
 ## Extending the bot for your discord